Discography

 Muzikifan, Sept 1, 2006

-propre aux grandes voix mandingues à la Salif Keita.
-L'organe
+aux grandes voix mandingues à la Salif Keita.
+L'organe coule

-coule en douce, un peu voilé, parfois fragile, sans trop de
+en douce, un peu voilé, parfois fragile, sans trop de force

-force dramatique, laissant quand même opérer le charme.
+dramatique, laissant quand même opérer le charme.
+Un

 émotionnelle des voix perçantes et puissantes des grandes